 This post may include affiliate links; see our disclosure policy.

 Here are the most popular blue curacao drinks to try!
-These blue cocktails have a sweet tart flavor and a brilliant ocean-tinted hue.
+From the classic Blue Hawaii to vibrant margaritas, blue cocktails have a sweet tart flavor and a brilliant ocean-tinted hue.

 What is curacao?